 I believed him wholeheartedly, because obviously, a reality TV star/businessman had no business being in the Oval Office, and I shoved the notion out of my mind.

 The race continued, and I watched as Vermin Supreme gave up on his campaign.
 I watched as Carly Fiorina suspended her campaign, and shortly after, as Jeb Bush did the same.
 Admittedly, I was not a huge fan of either of either Fiorina or Bush, but I still understood that they were legitimate options for our next President.
 I noticed that Drumpf still hadn’t suspended his campaign, but I presumed that he was just enjoying basking in the limelight, as usual.

 The primaries rolled around, as did another car conversation.
 I asked my dad again about what he thought.

-“The Democrats are hoping that Trump wins the primaries.”
+“The Democrats are hoping that Drumpf wins the primaries.”